Dolfirobots/OnlyProxy/README.md

 > [!WARNING]
 > This Plugin is not good and has a cheap
 > filter system.
 Please do not assume that this
-> plugin can hold up hackers!
+> plugin can block hackers!

 **OnlyProxy** is a simple Minecraft plugin for **Spigot/Paper (1.20 – 1.21.8)**.
 It protects your server by allowing only players who connect through ___your___ proxy.